Edmund Platt

 • Died: August 7, 1939

 Edmund Platt took office as a Federal Reserve Board member on June 8, 1920.
-On July 23, 1920, he was appointed vice chairman (called “vice governor” before 1935).
-He held the position until he resigned from the Board on September 14, 1930.
+On July 23, 1920, he was appointed vice governor.1 He held the position until he resigned from the Board on September 14, 1930.

 Platt was born in Poughkeepsie, New York, in 1865.
 He graduated from Eastman Business College in Poughkeepsie, where he learned the printing trade.
 In 1888, he graduated from Harvard University with a bachelor's degree.